Angold-4/os/docs/lectures/7FSii.md

 #### 1. Inode Design

-The term *inode* stands for two things in Xv6:
+The term *inode* stands for two things in xv6:
 * **On-disk datastructure** containing a file's size and list of data block numbers
 * **In-memory copy of this disk inode in the inode table** contains extra informantion needed within the kernel.

-The on-disk inodes are packed into a contiguous area of disk called the **inode blocks**.
-Just like block, every inode is in the same size

 ##### Disk Inode `dinode`
 ```c